margaretmf/margaretmf.github.io/poetry.md

 I lament over what I did wrong, and I cry in anguish with tears.
 It's such a heartache.
 I feel so much woe, bereaved
-I trust God in leading everyone forward in the way that amkes everyone happy.
+I trust God in leading everyone forward in the way that makes everyone happy.

 <br>